 Brooklyn Collection’s Phases of the Moon: the Lunar New Year in Brooklyn's Past

 and a booklist on the Chinese in America by David Diakow, librarian in History, Biography & Religion Division.

-To join in on Lunar New Year celebration, check out our event listing.
+Join us on our Lunar New Year celebration, see events listing.